UPDATE: In 2020, Medicaid insurance rules and application steps have not been significantly modified.

 - Over-the-counter medications

 You can still receive these services, but you will need to pay for them yourself.
-By downloading our in-depth guide, you will learn more about the coverage options for Medicaid.

 How Much Does Medicaid Cost in Delaware?